gordicaleksa/pytorch-deepdream/README.md

 <img src="data/examples/pyramid_ratio/figures_width_600_model_VGG16_EXPERIMENTAL_IMAGENET_relu4_2_pyrsize_5_pyrratio_1.8_iter_10_lr_0.09_shift_38_resized300.jpg" width="270"/>
 </p>

-*Note:* you can see the exact params used in the image filename itself located in `data/examples/pyramid_ratio/`.
+**Note: you can see the exact params used to create these images encoded into the filename!**

+Make sure to check out the [Jupyter notebook!](https://github.com/gordicaleksa/pytorch-deepdream/blob/master/The%20Annotated%20DeepDream.ipynb)

-## Ouroboros Examples
+## Ouroboros Video Examples

 Here are some further examples that you can create using this code (**deep_dream_video_ouroboros** function).